dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/includes/openapi9.md

 ## `Microsoft.AspNetCore.OpenApi` NuGet package

-ASP.NET Core provides the [`Microsoft.AspNetCore.OpenApi`](https://www.nuget.org/packages/Microsoft.AspNetCore.OpenApi/) package provides functionality that encompasses the following features:
+The [`Microsoft.AspNetCore.OpenApi`](https://www.nuget.org/packages/Microsoft.AspNetCore.OpenApi/) package provides functionality that encompasses the following features:

 * Support for generating OpenAPI documents at runtime and accessing them via an endpoint on the application
 * Support for "transformer" APIs that allow modifying the generated document